wmde/wikidata-wikibase-architecture/systems/overview/12-Glossary.md

 ## [Sitelink](https://www.wikidata.org/wiki/Help:Sitelinks)

 Sitelinks are special links that contain a site and a title, and go from individual [Items](#item) in a Wikibase Repository to pages on Client wikis (e.g. from Wikidata to other Wikimedia sites such as Wikipedia, Wikisource and Wikivoyage) referring to the same concept.
 Adding a Sitelink to an Item on a Wikibase Repository for a wiki page on a Client connects the two, which makes it possible for the Client's wiki page to link to pages on other Clients referring to the same concept.
 On the Client side, these links are called [Interwiki links](#interwiki-links).

-## Connected Pages

-Pages on Client wikis for which there is a [Sitelink](#sitelink) on an Item on a Wikibase Repository are often referred to as connected or linked pages.
-Pages for which there isn't a Sitelink are called unconnected pages.

 ## Snak